 Many of the best memes draw on contemporary situations, such as events, certain TV shows and celebrity news.
 Reacting to a recent moment or cultural phenomenon is likely to increase engagement rates among customers.

 Memes quickly phase in and out of relevance, so timing is a key ingredient to getting it right.
 Since memes are often related to a current trend or event, they make a brand more real, modern, and human.

-When the story about Coleen Rooney and Rebekah Vardy happened, Netflix published a simple tweet that got over 3000 of retweets and more than 32,000 likes, showing that timing and relevance can be a clever way to get the engagement every brand craves for.
+When the story about Coleen Rooney and Rebekah Vardy happened, Netflix published a simple tweet that got over 3000 retweets and more than 32,000 likes, showing that timing and relevance can be a clever way to get the engagement every brand craves when using memes in marketing.